 The Double Windsor

-210 Prospect Park West, Windsor Terrace
+Address: 210 Prospect Park West, Windsor Terrace

-Another amazing restaurant near Prospect Park in Windsor Terrace is the Double Windsor, a local favorite famous for their burgers.
+Another amazing restaurant near Prospect Park in Windsor Terrace is The Double Windsor, a local favorite famous for their burgers.
 The windows also open up at the front to give you that inside/outside feel, which might be one of my favorite ways to dine.
 Add in some of the best burgers in Brooklyn and some really great cheese curds and you’ve got an incredible place to grab food near Prospect Park.

 Aside from the perfect gastropub atmosphere, the Double Windsor has better than you expect food, and not just the burger mentioned above.
 They also have some delicious wings, cheese curds, mac and cheese, and if you’re a vegetarian – everything but the wings, crispy Japanese sweet potato, sriracha drizzle, buttermilk, sesame seeds, and scallions.